autostyle/autostyle/CONTRIBUTING.md

 - (Optional) Tie into the build system's native up-to-date mechanism.
 - (Optional) Use `PaddedCell` to proactively catch and resolve idempotence issues.

-`plugin-gradle` is the canonical example which uses everything that Spotless has to offer.
+`plugin-gradle` is the canonical example which uses everything that Autostyle has to offer.
 It's only ~700 lines.

 If you get something running, we'd love to host your plugin within this repo as a peer to `plugin-gradle` and `plugin-maven`.

 ## License

-By contributing your code, you agree to license your contribution under the terms of the APLv2: https://github.com/diffplug/spotless/blob/master/LICENSE.txt
+By contributing your code, you agree to license your contribution under the terms of the APLv2: https://github.com/diffplug/autostyle/blob/master/LICENSE.txt

 All files are released with the Apache 2.0 license as such: